My Experience With 3D Printing

 3D Printed Boat Made as Functionality Test

-I purchased a completely set-up Creality CR-10.
+I purchased a completely set-up Creality CR-10S.
 The printers at this store can be bought built and ready.
-I still needed to be instructed on how to prepare the machine when I got it home (some cords needed to be removed for safe storage in the car), but it was only two pieces which needed to be connected once I arrived home.
+I still needed to be instructed on how to prepare the mechanism when I got it home (some cords needed to be removed for safe storage in the car), but it was only two pieces which needed to be connected once I arrived home.
 The 3D printers here can be purchased after being pretested for errors.
-Above is a photograph of an object which was printed on my machine as a test.
+Above is a photograph of an object which was printed on my machine as a test by the vendors of my printer.

 Failed Attempts at Printing Death Whistles